Back to Diseases & Conditions

 Other practices that might soothe migraine with aura pain include:

-If you’re having temporary visual or sensory disturbances, see your family doctor.
-In some cases, you may be referred to a doctor who specializes in nervous system disorders (neurologist).
+If you’re having temporary visual or sensory disturbances, see your primary healthcare professional.
+In some cases, you may be referred to a doctor who specializes in the nervous system, called a neurologist.

 Here’s information to help you get ready for your appointment.